-Large absolute dollar amounts are enticing.
+Large absolute dollar amounts are enticing to business owners.
 But they are dangled in front of you because you have something even more enticing for the buyer!
 Never forget the rationalness of finance.
 In our permanently low interest rate environment, please do not sell your cash cows.

 If you can buy a cash generating business with a payback period of less than five years, you should get excited.
-Your investment essentially becomes risk free after five years, and will then make a 20% return into perpetuity.
+Your investment essentially becomes risk free after five years.
+It will then make a 20% return into perpetuity.
 A 20% return is a home run compared to a historical average 8% – 9% S&P 500 return.

-If you believe you can increase operating profits after acquisition, then you should get really excited.
-Finally, if you believe there will be valuation expansion on top of business growth, you should go ALL-IN.
+If you believe you can increase operating profits after acquisition, then you should get pumped.
+Finally, if you believe there will be valuation expansion on top of business growth, you should go all-in.

-Below is a chart showing how much capital you need to have to generate $55,000 and $20,000 with various interest / return rates.
-For reference, the 10-year bond yield is currently around 2.25%.
+Below is a chart showing how much capital you need to have to generate $55,000 in net rental income and $20,000 in revenue with a product at various interest / return rates.

 Making money from your day job is fine, but you’re slaving away making someone else who owns all the equity rich.
 Even if you are at a startup with equity, just know that for every $1 you make, you’re literally making someone else more senior 20 – 10,000X richer.
 Instead, get in the mindset of making yourself rich by growing your own equity.